 Hello!
 I’m so happy you are here, whether it’s to feast on delicious Lebanese recipes, enjoy photos of our beautiful food and my great state of Michigan, or read the stories about my life and growing up Lebanese…welcome.

 I am Maureen Abood.
 Yes, I have an Irish first name and a Lebanese last name, but ignore the Irish part.
 That’s just a fluke and has nothing to do with anything other than that it’s a name my mother liked, so she gave it to me.

-Recently, after experiencing the sort of life events that give one true pause (death, divorce, rock-bottom moments that leave you nowhere to go but up), I left my job in Chicago and headed west to San Francisco to go to culinary school, simply because I’ve always wanted to.
+A few years back, after experiencing the sort of life events that give one true pause (death, divorce, rock-bottom moments that leave you nowhere to go but up), I left my job in Chicago and headed west to San Francisco to go to culinary school, simply because I’ve always wanted to.
 Best thing I ever did.
 I highly recommend it.
 Amazing how easy it is to let go of the things that keep you from living your dreams once you … let them go.

-Then last year I moved to Northern Michigan, to the place of my childhood summers in Harbor Springs, to write and cook.
-My mom is here a good bit of the time, so we are lucky enough to be cooking with her.
+Then I moved to Northern Michigan, to the place of my childhood summers in Harbor Springs, to write and cook and launch this blog.
 Who says you can’t go home again?
 The same person who doesn’t want to let go of the things that keep you from living your dreams (I know because I’ve been that person too).

 The most recent chapter of my story includes a special man, a special book, and exciting plans to continue to share Lebanese cooking with you in all kinds of ways–including videos and Maureen Abood Market, where you will find the best Lebanese ingredients and tools, and many, many good things like Lebanese olive oils, preserves, candies, dried fruit and nuts, and of course, the finest all-natural flower waters.